nocomplexity/securitybydesign/sdlc.md

 :::{admonition} Definition of Security by Design SDLC
 :class: tip, dropdown
-The Security by Design SDLC means integrating security and alle security related activities into an existing development process.
+The Security by Design SDLC means integrating security and all security related activities into an existing development process.
 :::

 The Secure Software Development Lifecycle (SSDLC) refers to a process that streamlines development from inception to release.
 This applies to hardware, software and other product development projects.